 Fun Fact: Angie and her husband were on the Newlywed Game just after getting married, and they won!

-Caitlin is a Residential Care Program Consultant, Instructor and Customer Relations Specialist.
+Caitlin is a Residential Care Program Administrator, Consultant, and Instructor.
 She joined CareerSmart after working with the California Department of Social Services – Community Care Licensing Division for over 7 years, including 3 years in the Statewide Adult and Senior Care Program Office (where her responsibilities included acting as liaison with the Department of Health Care Services for the Assisted Living Waiver Program) and 2 years as a Licensing Program Manager.
 She has a Bachelor’s Degree in Speech Communication and her diverse experience also includes contract management and teaching severely emotionally disturbed adolescents.

 Fun Fact: As a child, Caitlin had a pet Squirrel Monkey.